 So what gives?
 Taste preferences influenced by both nurture and nature.
 As with many things, what you like to eat is a complex mix of your genes, what you have been exposed to, and what you are familiar or comfortable with.
 Through repeated exposure and associating cilantro with new and enjoyable foods, some have found their opinion of this love-or-hate herb to change.

 It is interesting that aversion to cilantro varies with ethnicity.
 A University of Toronto study of over 1,600 adults between the ages of 20 and 29 years rated their preference for cilantro from extreme dislike to extreme liking.
 The ethnic groups who had very few members disliking cilantro were South Asians (7 percent disliked), Hispanics (4 percent disliked), and Middle Eastern (3 percent disliked).
-The groups who disliked cilantro the most were East Asians (21 percent disliked), Caucasians (17 percent disliked), and Africans (14 percent disliked).
+The groups who disliked cilantro the most were East Asians (21 percent disliked), Caucasians (17 percent disliked), and people of African descent (14 percent disliked).

 It is no wonder that cilantro is found more frequently in the cuisine of the regions where fewer people dislike it.
-But it is harder to tease out whether lack of genes that make cilantro taste bad is the reason or that people become familiar with cilantro from an early age and associate it with their favorite foods.
+But it is harder to tease out whether the lack of genes that make cilantro taste bad is the reason or that people become familiar with cilantro from an early age and associate it with their favorite foods.

 Getting Over Cilantro